Nissiuser/Browser-Extensions-Review/README.md

 Overview
 --------------
 This repository contains a PDF report on a browser extension security review, prepared by Nissi Dasari on August 14, 2025.
-The review examined installed extensions from a provided screenshot, researched their safety, and confirmed no malicious extensions were present.
+The review examined installed extensions, researched their safety, and confirmed no malicious extensions were present.
 Both extensions (Glider Proctoring and Loom) were disabled as a precautionary measure.
 The report includes:
 --------------
 Executive summary